amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

-# Where's My Breadcrumb ? 🍞
+# Where's My Bread ? 🍞

 A URL based WordPress breadcrumb, unstyled, minimalist and SEO friendly.
 A non-invasive WordPress plugin, both lightweight and lightning fast, adding URL based breadcrumb support.
 A plug-and-play plugin, with no required configuration.